bartificer/programming-by-stealth/docs/pbs13.md

 }
 ```

-There are also more or less _cuddled_ variants to all these styles, that is to say, more more or less optional white space included.
-The canoncical K&R style is less cuddled than what I use (has more white space):
+There are also more or less _cuddled_ variants to all these styles, that is to say, more or less optional white space included.
+The canonical K&R style is less cuddled than what I use (has more white space):

 ```JavaScript
 if ( parseInt( pbs.input( 1 ) ) % 2 == 0 ) {